igBerroteran/English-Tutor-ChatBox/README.md

 Falcon LLM Model

-Description
+Description:<br>

-The Custom Chatbox Application is a Flask and Python-based application that utilizes Langchain and the LLM Falcon to provide an interactive chat experience.
+A Custom Chatbox Application is a Flask and Python-based application that utilizes Langchain and the LLM Falcon to provide an interactive chat experience.
 It allows users to interact with a text processing language model to obtain personalized responses.

 Features
 Intuitive and user-friendly chat interface.